rikedyp/documentation/release-notes/docs/new-enhanced.md

 When using array notation in the Editor, the _Reformat_ command (**&lt;RD>**) evaluates the Editor's content and regenerates it using array notation.

-Setting the `APLAN_FOR_OUTPUT` configuration parameter to `1` sets use of array notation for output to be on; this is equivalent to setting `]APLAN.Session on`.
-In the Microsoft Windows IDE, this can be overridden by toggling it off using the toolbar icons/menu items.
+Setting the `APLAN_FOR_OUTPUT` configuration parameter to `1` sets use of array notation for output to be on; this is equivalent to setting `]APLAN.Session on` at start-up time.
+In the Microsoft Windows IDE, this can be overridden using the toolbar icons/menu items.

-Setting the `APLAN_FOR_EDITORS` configuration parameter to `1` sets use of array notation for editors to be on; this is equivalent to setting `]APLAN.Editors on`.
+Setting the `APLAN_FOR_EDITORS` configuration parameter to `1` sets use of array notation for editors to be on; this is equivalent to setting `]APLAN.Editors on` at start-up time.

 ## Language Changes